 This past November, Oakwood School participated in their 5th annual Movember Fundraiser.
-Movember is a global fundraiser that takes place throughout the month of November.
+Movember is a global fundraiser which started online through WebDesign499 that takes place throughout the month of November.
 This fundraiser helps to bring awareness to several men’s health issues.
 It helps to raise money for testicular and prostate cancer research and treatment, as well as mental health services.

 Students at Oakwood School were able to convert their classroom “loot” into a cash donation.
 Oakwood students were extremely generous.
 They purchased MOakwood T-shirts, MoFood treats, and bought into specially scheduled MoEvents.